 Theorem \ref{flatsharp} implies the new real curves are given by $\lambda_\gamma \simeq (\lambda, 2 \gamma)_\flat$ in the case that $\gamma$ is right-spiraling and $\lambda_\gamma \simeq (\lambda, 2 \gamma)_\sharp$ if $\gamma$ is left-spiraling.
 Since $| \lambda \cap \gamma | = 2$, Lemma \ref{twists and sharp} implies $ T_\gamma (\lambda) = (\lambda, 2\gamma)_\flat$ if $\gamma$ is right-spiraling and $ T_\gamma (\lambda) = (\lambda, 2\gamma)_\sharp$. if $\gamma$ is left-spiraling.

-Our next goal is to show that for every two structures that differ by a power of an elementary move (via $T^{k}_{\beta}$), there is are an infinite number of structures realized as a graft of each.
+Our next goal is to show that for every two structures that differ by a power of an elementary twist (via $T^{k}_{\beta}$), there are an infinite number of structures realized as a graft of each.
 How this is done is suggested in Figure \ref{figure: twistsandsharps}.

 The next few computations will make use of the following formula for the geometric intersection number $i(a,b)$ for curves $a$ and $b$ on a torus \cite{FM}.